-DEP anticipates that this effort will be completed in 2028.
+DEP anticipates this effort will be completed in 2028.
 After the St. Johns River Basin model is complete, DEP will reevaluate and, if necessary, adopt another iteration of the Lake Harney, Lake Monroe, MSJR, and Smith Canal BMAP, most likely before 2030.
+Revisions to starting loads and allocations is an expected part of the iterative BMAP process where loading estimates are reassessed as land uses and other loading sources change over time.
+Responsible entities and agencies should expect periodic adjustments to their reduction assignments during the BMAP process.
 The next iteration may include updated required reductions, timelines and 5-year milestones.